 27If this people goes up to offer sacrifices in the house of Yahweh at Jerusalem, then the heart of this people will turn again to their lord, to Rehoboam king of Judah, and they will kill me and return to Rehoboam king of Judah.”

 28So the king sought advice and made two calves of gold, and he said to them, “It is too much for you to go up to Jerusalem.
 Here are your gods, O Israel, that brought you up out of the land of Egypt!”

 29He set the one in Bethel and the other put he in Dan.

 30This thing became a sin, for the people went to worship before the one, even to Dan.

-31He made houses of high places and made priests from among all the people who were not of the sons of Levi.
+31He made temple shrines, and he made priests from all sorts of the people of Israel who were not of the sons of Levi.

-32Jeroboam ordained a feast in the eighth month, on the 15th day of the month, like the feast that is in Judah, and he went up to the altar; he did so in Bethel, sacrificing to the calves that he had made, and he placed in Bethel the priests of the high places that he had made.
+32Jeroboam made a pilgrimage-festival in the eighth month, on the fifteenth day of the month, like the feast that is in Judah, and he went up to the altar; thus he did in Bethel, sacrificing to the calves that he had made.
+And he placed in Bethel the priests of the shrines that he had made.

-33He went up to the altar that he had made in Bethel on the 15th day in the eighth month, even in the month that he had devised of his own heart, and he ordained a feast for the children of Israel and went up to the altar to burn incense.
+33He went up to the altar that he had made in Bethel on the fifteenth day in the eighth month, in the month that he had devised in his own heart, and he made a festival for the children of Israel and went up on the altar to burn incense.